Netherlands expat salary negotiation and benefits guide (2026)

 "I really need €60,000 to cover my costs" or "I'm flexible" or "Whatever seems fair"

-Phase 3: Negotiation Flexibilities
+Phase 3: Negotiation flexibilities

 If the company won't budge on base salary, negotiate around it:

-| Component | Flexibility | Negotiation Value |
+| Component | What you can ask for | Annual value |

 |---|---|---|

-| Extra vacation days | 1-2 days common if salary fixed | €800-€1,600/year |
+| Extra vacation days | 1-2 days if salary is fixed | €800-€1,600 |

-| Signing bonus | €2,000-€5,000 one-time | Valuable upfront cash |
+| Signing bonus | €2,000-€5,000 one-time | Upfront cash |

-| Higher 13th month | Companies offer 8.5-10% | €2,000-€5,000/year |
+| Higher 13th month | Some companies offer 8.5-10% | €2,000-€5,000 |

 | Training budget | €500-€2,000/year | Professional development |

-| Flexible remote work | Save on transport/childcare | €2,000-€5,000/year value |
+| Remote work days | Save on transport/childcare | €2,000-€5,000 value |

-| WFH allowance | €50-€150/month if in writing | €600-€1,800/year |
+| WFH allowance | €50-€150/month in writing | €600-€1,800 |

-| Annual salary review | 6-12 months for adjustment | Lock in future raise |
+| Salary review date | 6-12 months vs standard 12+ | Earlier raise locked in |

-- 1. Maximum duration: 1 year (legally capped; previously could be longer)
+- 1. Maximum duration: 1 year (legally capped - previously could be longer)

 - 2. Written justification required: Employer must provide written explanation of "substantial business interest"